avnishsinghhh/CNN_Identify_Apparel_MNIST_Dataset/README.md

 # CNN_Identify_Apparel_MNIST_Dataset

-Find best CNN model using tunersearch and use it to predict correct apparel from apparel images
+Find best CNN model using kerastuner and use it to predict correct apparel from apparel images.
+We will use GoogleCollab in-order to run model in GPU.

 Download MNIST Apparal dataset from below link: